Nehaaa2108/egg-rush/README.md

 - Accuracy
 - Current streak

-Based on player accuracy:
+Based on player performance:
-- If accuracy is **high**, egg spawn speed increases (harder)
+- High accuracy → egg spawn speed increases (harder)
-- If accuracy drops, the game **eases difficulty faster** to help the player recover
+- Low accuracy → difficulty eases to help recovery
 - Emergency easing prevents unfair difficulty spikes

-This creates a **personalized experience for every player**.
+This creates a **personalized experience for every playthrough**.

-> No machine learning model is used — instead, real-time player behavior analytics and adaptive logic are applied (commonly used in commercial games).
+> No machine learning model is used — instead, real-time player behavior analytics and rule-based adaptive logic are applied (a common approach in commercial games).

 ---